ceteongvanness/aws-voting-app/README.md

 # AWS Voting App
-Host a static web app with Python backend using AWS S3 for frontend and Lambda for server-side logic, featuring HTML, CSS, and configurable settings.
+This is a static web application built with Python, HTML, and CSS.
+It includes a frontend (`index.html`) and a backend (`main.py`) for server-side logic.
+The app is designed to be hosted on AWS using S3 for static files and AWS Lambda + API Gateway for backend functionality.

 ### Project Structure
 ```